Signatures of Light New Particles in $B\to K^{(*)} E_{\rm miss}$: Introduction

-A variety of NP models aiming to resolve the Belle~II excess have been proposed in the literature~\cite{Bause:2023mfe,Allwicher:2023xba,Athron:2023hmz,Chen:2023wpb,Felkl:2023ayn,Abdughani:2023dlr,Dreiner:2023cms,He:2023bnk,Berezhnoy:2023rxx,Datta:2023iln,Altmannshofer:2023hkn,Fridell:2023ssf,Gabrielli:2024wys, Chen:2024jlj, Hou:2024vyw}.
-In some scenarios, the SM neutrinos still carry away all of the observed missing energy~\cite{Bause:2023mfe,Allwicher:2023xba,Chen:2023wpb,Athron:2023hmz}, while in others, novel undetected decay products are also present in the final state~\cite{Altmannshofer:2023hkn,Fridell:2023ssf,Gabrielli:2024wys}.
+Undetected particles (neutrinos) in the final state make these FCNC processes experimentally more challenging compared to those producing charged leptons.
+On the other hand, they are theoretically cleaner~\cite{Buras:2020xsm,Buras:2014fpa}.
+In particular, the relevant hadronic matrix elements are well understood within existing theoretical frameworks~\cite{Becirevic:2023aov, Gubernari:2023puw,Athron:2023hmz}.
+A variety of NP models aiming to resolve the Belle~II excess have been proposed in the literature~\cite{Bause:2023mfe,Allwicher:2023xba,Athron:2023hmz,Chen:2023wpb,Felkl:2023ayn,Abdughani:2023dlr,Dreiner:2023cms,He:2023bnk,Berezhnoy:2023rxx,Datta:2023iln,Altmannshofer:2023hkn,Fridell:2023ssf,Gabrielli:2024wys, Chen:2024jlj, Hou:2024vyw,Ho:2024cwk}.
+In some scenarios, the SM neutrinos still carry away all of the observed missing energy~\cite{Bause:2023mfe,Allwicher:2023xba,Chen:2023wpb,Athron:2023hmz}, while in others, novel undetected decay products are also present in the final state~\cite{Altmannshofer:2023hkn,Fridell:2023ssf,Gabrielli:2024wys,Ho:2024cwk}.
 Restricting the outgoing invisible states to SM neutrinos only, there are two possibilities for the associated NP; either it couples universally to all three lepton generations~\cite{Athron:2023hmz, Allwicher:2023xba}, or it prefers some (e.g., $\nu_\tau$) neutrino flavours~\cite{Bause:2023mfe,Allwicher:2023xba}, leading to the violation of lepton flavour universality (LFU).
 A general analysis of LFU and non-LFU NP, coupling to both left- and right-handed quark current operators and contributing to the decays $B\to K^{(\ast)} \ell^{+} \ell^{-}$ and $B\to K^{(\ast)} \nu \bar \nu$, was presented in Ref.~\cite{Descotes-Genon:2020buf}.
 It showed that enhancing the $B\to K \nu \bar \nu$ branching ratio while simultaneously satisfying existing constraints on $\mathcal{B} (B \to K^{*}\nu \bar{\nu})$ necessitates a significant contribution from right-handed quark current operators.
 In the LFU limit, however, these operators induce large contributions to the $C_{9,10}^{\prime}$ Wilson coefficients, present in the $b \to s \ell^{+} \ell^{-}$ effective Hamiltonian, which are already ruled out by existing measurements of $B\to K^{(*)} \mu^+ \mu^-$ and $B_s \to \mu^+ \mu^-$ decays~\cite{Alguero:2023jeh}.
 Thus, the only remaining phenomenologically viable option is LFU-violating NP, which couples both left- and right-handed quark currents predominantly to $\tau$ neutrinos~\cite{Bause:2023mfe,Allwicher:2023xba}.
+On the other hand, the presence of additional invisible final states would circumvent the need for LFU-violating NP by decoupling the $B\to K^{} E_{\text{\rm miss}}$ measurement from the constrains imposed by $b\to s \ell^+\ell^-$ transitions.